IndaPlus25/task-7-yea/README.md

 This will take the old value associated with `"Hello"` and merge it with `1` using the `sum` method from the `Integer` class.
 Simply put, it will associate `oldValue + 1` with `"Hello"`.
-Don't worry if this seems a bit weird and abstract right now, for this task you can simply use the code as given above.
+Don't worry if this seems a bit weird and abstract right now, for this task you can simply use the code given above.
 If you would like an in-depth explanation of the latter example, we encourage you to ask a TA!
 </details>

 <details>